awsdocs/aws-freertos-docs/doc_source/userguide/idt-json-config.md

 1. Edit the `userdata_schema.json` file to create a valid [IETF Draft v4 JSON Schema](https://json-schema.org/specification-links.html#draft-4)\.

 When IDT runs your test suite, it automatically reads the schema and uses it to validate the `userdata.json` file provided by the test runner\.
-If valid, the contents of the `userdata.json` file are available in both the [IDT context](idt-context.md) and in the [state machine context](idt-state-machine.md#state-machine-context)\.
+If valid, the contents of the `userdata.json` file are available in both the [IDT context](idt-context.md) and in the [test orchestrator context](idt-test-orchestrator.md#idt-test-orchestrator-context)\.